 An introduction to the history and concepts of elementary mathematics.
 Topics may include: properties of number systems, geometry, analytic geometry, mathematical modeling, and probability and statistics.
 Designed for nonmajors.
-QL: MATH 121 cannot simultaneously satisfy proficiency and QL requirement; STAFF
+QL; MATH 121 cannot simultaneously satisfy both parts of the mathematics proficiency and quantitative literacy requirement; STAFF